 The body is then placed in a cremation casket, usually made of wood, or more often a cremation container which is basically a large cardboard box with a plywood bottom for sturdiness.
 These types of containers will burn fairly well during the cremation cycle.

 The funeral director or crematory operator will place an identification tag in the cremation container with the body to properly identify the cremated remains once returned to the funeral home.
 This is a very important step as it insures the family does not end up with the wrong set of cremated ashes.

-Cremation urns starting at $99 - Click here
+Check out our Cremation Urns - Click here

 The cremation container/casket containing the body is then placed in the cremation chamber from the end.
 The cremation chamber, sometimes referred to as the retort, is lined with fire resistant bricks on the walls and ceiling.
 The floor is made from a special masonry compound formulated specifically to withstand extremely high temperatures.
 Once the body is in, the chamber door, which is about a half a foot thick, is closed either by hand or in some cases a switch as many of the newer models have automated doors.

 The crematory operator then starts the machine which normally goes through a warm up cycle before the main burning begins.
 After the machine is warmed up, the main burner ignites starting the process of incinerating the body.
 Temperatures within the chamber often reach the 1800°F - 2000°F range.
 The burners within a cremator are fueled by either natural gas or propane.